zacharee/SystemUITunerSystemSettings/README.md

 adb install -rt /path/to/add-on.apk
 ```

+On Android 14 and later, you'll also need to add the `--bypass-low-target-sdk-block` flag.

 ## Why a separate app?
 SystemUI Tuner is published on the Google Play Store, and so it needs to comply to the Google's publishing rules.